-3. Juice Chlorophyll-rich Veggies
+3. Juice Chlorophyll-Rich Vegetables

-If you’re already juicing, why not use more chlorophyll-rich veggies?
+If you’re already juicing, why not use more chlorophyll-rich vegetables?
 What we can learn from chlorophyll is “green is good” and all spinach does to a juice or smoothie is make it green.
 And green is good, right?